-We are currently in a venue with a stage that is 4ft high.
-It would not take much for one of our attendees to get a front row seat to the ‘Under-Skirt Show’.
+Skirts, shorts and dresses should be knee-length or longer.
+The last thing you want to provide is a front row seat to the ‘Under-Skirt Show’.
 This may keep someone coming back, but I hope that you would not use this as a marketing technique for your church.

 Change is good, but hard.
 Maybe someone on your team is having a hard time transitioning their clothing style into something a little more ‘relevant’.
 My advice - be kind, but be honest.
 Explain to them the importance of first impressions and encourage them to develop a vision for the younger generation.

 Now, I am not saying that 40 year olds should dress like teenagers.
-But I am saying that Hawaiian shirts and jean jackets don’t work any more… (you know what I mean).
 Dress appropriate for your age while staying relevant, it will help the older generation connect with the younger generation.